treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

 And margins are overridden by `<div class="sidenote" style="margin-top:-9em;">`{.html}.

-The actual implementation of `◊sn{}` and `◊ndef` has grown surprisingly large and I went through the old version in the [previous post][sidenotes], so I'll skip it here.
+The actual implementation of `◊sn`{.pollen} and `◊ndef`{.pollen} has grown surprisingly large and I went through the old version in the [previous post][sidenotes], so I'll skip it here.
 The implementation has changed a little but not in any major way.
 You can always find the [latest code on GitHub][sidenote-code] if you're interested.

 # Local markup